joe-editor/joe/docs/man.md

 ## Compile

 Hit __Esc C__ to save all modified files and then bring up the compile prompt.
-Enter the command you want to use for the compiler (typically "make").
+Enter the command you want to use for the compiler (typically "make -w").
 The compiler will run in a shell window.
 When it's complete, the results are parsed.

+The '-w' flag should be given to "make" so that it prints messages whenever it changes directories.
+The message are in this format:

+	make[1]: Entering directory `/home/jhallen/joe-editor-mercurial/joe'

 If there are any errors or warnings from the compiler you can hit __Esc Space__ on one of the lines to jump to the selected file.
 Also,